ciioprof0/PyTorchNLPBook/chapters/chapter_1/README.md

 # Chapter 1

 The PyTorch Basics notebook contains many of the examples below, but not all.

 ## In Text Examples

 - Example 1-1.
-Generating a “collapsed” one-hot or binary representation using scikitlearn
+Generating a “collapsed” one-hot or binary representation using scikit-learn
 - Example 1-2.
 Generating a TF-IDF representation using scikit-learn
 - Example 1-3.
 Creating a tensor in PyTorch with torch.Tensor
 - Example 1-4.
 Creating a randomly initialized tensor